Mitigate Human Weaknesses as Cybersecurity Risks Continue to Rise

 If humans create the easiest access point for cyber hackers to then install malware, it is imperative that organizations not only take steps to prevent malware, but first, take steps to prevent phishing.

 Steps to Take to Prevent Phishing

-Focus on the following three areas to set a strong foundation for preventing phishing in your organization:
+Focus on the following four areas to set a strong foundation for preventing phishing in your organization:

 - Start with a mature security awareness program.
 C-level executives typically have their email addresses published on their organization’s website, which makes them an easy target for spear phishing.
 Anyone with an email account should go through training on how to identify suspect emails, how to report them and how IT can help communicate current threats.

 - Email filtering is a must-have for any company.
 The market is flooded with great products, so analyzing the cost and benefit will most likely work in your favor.
 If your organization uses Office 365, you get email filtering for free — it just needs a little configuration from your IT department.

 - Have a tested incident response plan.
 Pretend an email gets past your filters, a user gets phished, and you have to limit the impact.
 Have a scenario in your incident response plan for how to identify, report and quarantine a malware attack.
 Malware works quickly and, according to the Verizon report, only takes days or hours to do its job.